How To Make My Website Secure: Q&A Series #8

 Then, do the following:

 - Follow the updates as soon as you learn about the newest ones.
 It’s vital for everything you use: the CMS platform, themes and plugins, antivirus software and browser versions.
-If all of them are kept up-to-date, it’s much harder for hackers and viruses to do harm to your store and you.
+If you keep all of them up-to-date, it’s much harder for hackers and viruses to do harm to your store and you.

 - Change login and password from time to time to prevent any unpleasant surprises.
 Make sure to always use an actually working email address – this way, you’ll be able to restore the login details in case you lose or forget them.